hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

 ### 4.6 The format method

 - The **format()** method of the SeqRecord class requires an "Bio.SeqIO output format" and returns the SeqRecord formatted in this manner.
-- This method appears useful for displaying SeqRecords in the terminal.
+- This method is useful for displaying SeqRecords in the terminal.

 ### 4.7 Slicing a SeqRecord

-- An incredibly useful feature of Biopython is the ability to slice SeqRecord objects returning a new object:
+- A desirable feature of Biopython is the ability to slice SeqRecord objects returning a new object:

 ```python
 >>> from Bio import SeqIO